turbo-d/compilers-6083/README.md

 cargo build
 ```
 This will build the target executable "cli", located at ./target/debug/cli.
 To run the executable, pass
-in a single command line argument specifying a file to compile.
+in a single command line argument specifying a source file to compile.
 Example programs can be found in the testPgms
 directory.
 Here is an example:
 ```
 ./target/debug/cli testPgms/correct/iterativeFib.src